cltk/cltk/docs/installation.rst

 .. note::

-   The CLTK is only compatible with Python 3.
+   The CLTK is only compatible with Python 3 on a POSIX-compatible operating system (Mac OS X, Linux, BSD, etc.).

 First, you'll need a working installation of `Python 3.4 <https://www.python.org/downloads/>`_, which now includes Pip.
 Create a virtual environment and activate it as follows: